talish94/IR/README.txt

 My Search Engine - A Search Engine Project
 ##########################################

-This is the first part of the Search Engine Project which is part of the Information Retrieval Course.
+This is the Search Engine Project which is part of the Information Retrieval Course.
 Through this application, you can create an inverted index - posting files and dictionaries for a given corpus.

 ## Setup
 The application was written in Java, so make sure Java is installed on your computer.

-In order to run the application, you will have to download the files "mysearchengine.jar", "json-20160810.jar", make /////////////////!!! sure the file "json-20160810.jar" is in the same folder as the file "MySearchEngine.jar", and double click on "MySearchEngine.jar".
+In order to run the application, you will have to download the files "mysearchengine.jar", "json-20160810.jar", make sure the file "json-20160810.jar" is in the same folder as the file "MySearchEngine.jar", and double click on "MySearchEngine.jar".